Namco: Galaxian, Pac-Man, and arcade success (1977–1984)

 Nakamura Seisakusho changed its corporate name to Namco in June 1977.
 It opened a division in Hong Kong named Namco Enterprises Asia, which maintained video arcades and amusement centers.
 As Namco's presence in Japan was steadily rising, Nakajima suggested to Nakamura that he open a division in the United States to increase worldwide brand awareness.
-Nakamura agreed to the proposal, and on September 1, 1978, established Namco America in Sunnyvale, California.
-With Nakajima as its president and Satashi Bhutani as vice president, Namco America's aim was to import games and license them to companies such as Atari and Bally Manufacturing.
-Namco America would release a few non-video arcade games itself, such as Shoot Away (1977).
+Nakamura agreed to the proposal, and on September 1, 1978, established Namco-America in Sunnyvale, California.
+With Nakajima as its president and Satashi Bhutani as vice president, Namco-America's aim was to import games and license them to companies such as Atari and Bally Manufacturing.
+Namco-America would release a few non-video arcade games itself, such as Shoot Away (1977).

 As the video game industry prospered in Japan during the 1970s with the release of Taito's Space Invaders, Namco turned its attention towards making its own video games.
 While its licensed Atari games were still profitable, sales were decreasing and the quality of the hardware used began deteriorating.
 Per the recommendation of company engineer Shigekazu Ishimura, the company retrofitted its Ōta manufacturing facility into a small game division and purchased old stock computers from NEC for employees to study.

 Namco released Gee Bee, its first original game, in October 1978.
 Designed by new hire Toru Iwatani, it is a video pinball game that incorporates elements from Breakout and similar "block breaker" clones.
 Though Gee Bee fell short of the company's sales expectations and was unable to compete with games such as Space Invaders, it allowed Namco to gain a stronger foothold in the video game market.

 In 1979, Namco published its first major hit Galaxian, one of the first video games to incorporate RGB color graphics, score bonuses, and a tilemap hardware model.
 Galaxian is considered historically important for these innovations, and for its mechanics building off those in Space Invaders.
-It was released in North America by Midway Manufacturing, the video game division of Bally, where it became one of its best-selling titles and formed a relationship between Midway and Namco.
+It was released in North America by Midway Manufacturing, the video game division of Bally, where it became one of its best-selling games and formed a relationship between Midway and Namco.

 The space shooter genre became ubiquitous by the end of the decade, with games such as Galaxian and Space Invaders becoming commonplace in Japanese amusement centers.
 As video games often depicted the killing of enemies and shooting of targets, the industry possessed a predominately male playerbase.
 Toru Iwatani began work on a maze video game that was targeted primarily towards women, with simplistic gameplay and recognizable characters.
 Alongside a small team, he created a game named Puck Man, where players controlled a character that had to eat dots in an enclosed maze while avoiding four ghosts that pursued them.